ai-pipestream/pipestream-frontend/docs/technical/Service_Discovery_and_Health.md

 ## 1. Service Discovery

 The core principle of the architecture is that frontend applications do not need to know the specific host and port of the backend services they need to communicate with.
-This is handled automatically by the **platform-shell backend**.
+This is handled automatically by the **pipestream-frontend backend**.

 Service discovery is managed through platform-registration-service, which maintains a registry of all available services and modules.
-The platform-shell backend maintains a persistent streaming connection to the service registry, allowing it to respond to service discovery changes in real-time.
+The pipestream-frontend backend maintains a persistent streaming connection to the service registry, allowing it to respond to service discovery changes in real-time.

 ### Architecture Layers

-**Backend Layer (platform-shell):**
+**Backend Layer (pipestream-frontend):**
 - Maintains live service registry via `WatchServices` stream
 - Resolves service names to host:port at request time
 - Creates dynamic gRPC transports to backend services